Time Zone: The time in New Zealand is GMT + 12 hours, Daylight savings GMT +13. Visit World Time Server to check the time in New Zealand.

 Smoking Policies: Licensed premises (bars, restaurants, cafes) have been smoke free indoors since 2004.

-2013 Public Holidays: New Years Day, Tuesday 1 January Day after New Years Day, Wednesday 2 January Waitangi Day, Wednesday 6 February Good Friday, Friday 29 March Easter Monday, Monday 1 April Anzac Day, Thursday 25 April Queens Birthday, Monday 3 June Labour Day, Monday 28 October Christmas Day, Wednesday 25 December Boxing Day, Thursday 26 December
+2015 Public Holidays New Years Day, Thursday 1 January Day after New Years Day, Friday 2 January Waitangi Day, Friday 6 February Good Friday, Friday 3 April Easter Monday, Monday 6 April ANZAC Day, Saturday 25 April Queen's Birthday, Monday 1 June Labour Day, Monday 26 October Christmas Day, Friday 25 December Boxing Day, Saturday 26 December

 Visitor Information: Self drive visitors in New Zealand are faced with a wide range of tourism options and places to visit.
 To help visitors with these many choices, the New Zealand i-SITE Visitor Centers have been established.
 Each center is identified by the distinctive i-SITE logo. i-SITE Visitor Centers are the officially recognized provider of reliable New Zealand information, with centers in over 80 locations throughout New Zealand.
 Accreditation to the network ensures that staff are knowledgeable and provide objective, quality information.
 Services offered include: